jsauofm/jsa-website/README.md

 # Set up Firebase Hosting

 1. Install Firebase CLI.
 To host your site with Firebase Hosting, you need the Firebase CLI (a command line tool).
-Use `npm install -g firebase-tools`
+Use `npm install -g firebase-tools` (might need to do `sudo npm install -g firebase-tools`) if no permission.
+2. If above doesn't work, you may need to down npm.
+Follow the steps on this site: https://sebhastian.com/npm-install-not-working/, then return to step 1.
-2. Initialize your project.
+3. Initialize your project.
 Open a terminal window and navigate to a root directory for your web app.
-Use `firebase login` to sign into Google and then `firebase init` initiate your project.
-When ready, use `firebase deploy` to deploy web app.
+Use `firebase login` to sign into Google.
+When ready with a change, use `firebase deploy` to deploy web app.